Oysteinvikane/React/README.md

 Link to course: https://stackskills.com/p/react-quick-and-easy1

-The project was a real estate overview.
+The project was overview page over real estates for sale.